factor1/prelude-wp/documentation/gulpfile-customization.md

 Prelude uses [BrowserSync](https://www.browsersync.io/) to allow for a great coding experience.
 It provides the ability to see your work instantly in the browser without the need to refresh.
-It should work out of the box by simply updating the `url` variable in `gulpfile.js` with your local development URL.
+It should work out of the box by simply updating the `url` variable in `gulpfile.js` with your local development URL. ([See Browsersync + Gulp.js Documentation](https://www.browsersync.io/docs/gulp) for more options)

 ## File Paths
 We set some variables to common file paths so that we can reference them